Checking Application Status

-Depending on the date that you applied, your file may remain at "Complete" or "Application Under Review" for several weeks because we are considering the files of applicants who applied and completed their applications before yours.
+Depending on the date you applied, your file may remain at "Complete" or "Application Under Review" for several weeks because we are considering the files of applicants who applied and completed their applications before yours.

 Please note that it is your sole responsibility to monitor the status of your application and ensure that the Law School has received all required application materials.
-If there are items missing from your application, your "Status" will reflect that your application is incomplete and the "Requirements List" reflected in your Online Status Checker will indicate which items from your file that we have yet to receive in the Admissions Office.
-Please make sure to check your status through the Online Status Checker and your LSAC account.
-The Admissions phone line (773-702-9484) is open Monday - Friday 10 a.m. - 3 p.m.
-(CST) except on major holidays and it may be closed for periodic staff events.
-You are always welcome to email any questions or comments to email@example.com.
+If items are missing from your application, your "Status" will state "Application Incomplete" and the "Requirements List" in your Online Status Checker will indicate which items from your file are missing.
+If you have questions about which items are missing, the Admissions phone line (773-702-9484) is open Monday - Friday 10 a.m. - 3 p.m.
+(CST) except on major holidays and for occasional closings.
+You are always welcome to email any questions or comments to firstname.lastname@example.org.

 If you have already taken the LSAT and are registered to take the LSAT again at a future date, your file will be considered incomplete and will not be reviewed by the Admissions Committee until after we have received your future LSAT score.
 If you would like the Admissions Office to complete your file prior to receiving your future LSAT score, you must let us know by emailing us at email@example.com or calling us at (773) 702-9484.
 If you request to have your application completed before the future test score is released, it is possible that the Admissions Committee will consider your application and issue a decision before your LSAT score has been posted.